 Uncomplicated Urinary Tract Infections (acute cystitis)

-Ciprofloxacin extended-release tablets were evaluated for the treatment of uncomplicated urinary tract infections (acute cystitis) in a randomized, double-blind, controlled clinical trial conducted in the US.
+Ciprofloxacin extended-release tablets was evaluated for the treatment of uncomplicated urinary tract infections (acute cystitis) in a randomized, double-blind, controlled clinical trial conducted in the US.
 This study compared ciprofloxacin extended-release tablets (500 mg once daily for three days) with ciprofloxacin immediate-release tablets (ciprofloxacin 250 mg BID for three days).
 Of the 905 patients enrolled, 452 were randomly assigned to the ciprofloxacin extended-release tablets treatment group and 453 were randomly assigned to the control group.
-The primary efficacy variable was bacteriologic eradication of the baseline organism(s) with no new infection or superinfection at test-of-cure (Day 4 to 11 Post-therapy).
+The primary efficacy variable was bacteriologic eradication of the baseline organism(s) with no new infection or superinfection at test-of-cure (Day 4 -11 Post-therapy).

 The bacteriologic eradication and clinical success rates were similar between ciprofloxacin extended-release tablets and the control group.
 The eradication and clinical success rates and their corresponding 95% confidence intervals for the differences between rates (ciprofloxacin extended-release tablets minus control group) are given in the following table:

-release 500 mg
+|Ciprofloxacin extended-release tablets 500 mg

-QD x 3 Days
+QD × 3 Days

-release 250 mg
+|Ciprofloxacin tablets 250 mg

-BID x 3 Days
+BID × 3 Days

 |Per Protocol Patients*||199||223|

-|Bacteriologic Eradication at TOC (n/N)*||188/199 (94.5%)||209/223 (93.7%)|
+|Bacteriologic Eradication at TOC (n/N)†||188/199 (94.5%)||209/223 (93.7%)|

 |CI [-3.5%, 5.1%]|

-(by organism) at TOC (n/N)**
+|Bacteriologic Eradication (by organism) at TOC (n/N)‡|

 |E. coli||156/160 (97.5%)||176/181 (97.2%)|

-|E. faecalis||10/11 (90.9%)||17/21 (81%)|
+|E. faecalis||10/11 (90.9%)||17/21 (81.0%)|

 |P. mirabilis||11/12 (91.7%)||7/7 (100%)|